emidan19/deep-tempest/README.md

 ## Data

 The data used can is available at [this dropbox link](https://www.dropbox.com/scl/fi/7r2o8nbws45q30j5lkxjb/deeptempest_dataset.zip?rlkey=w7jvw275hu8tsyflgdkql7l1c&st=e8rdldz0&dl=0) within a ZIP file (~7GB).
 After unzipping, you will find synthetic and real captured images used for experiments, training, and evaluation during the work.
+These images consists of 1600x900 resolution with the SDR's center frequency at the third pixel-rate harmonic (324 MHz).

 The structure of the directories containing the data is **different** for **synthetic data** compared to **captured data**: